pigeonburger/Arduino-Python3-Command-API/README.md

 This is my own fork of the [original](https://github.com/mkals/Arduino-Python3-Command-API) version of this repo.
 I've added some new commands to suit my needs and use cases for Arduino, and will continue adding my modifications here as I need them.

-Below is the original repo:
+Below is the original README:

 ---------------

+# Arduino-Python3 Command API

 This API is forked from the original [Python Arduino Command API](https://github.com/thearn/Python-Arduino-Command-API) to add support for Python 3.